US-listed crypto stocks jump after bumper rate cut from Fed

 "There's over $6 trillion in money market funds, soon yielding 50 bps less," said Matt Mena, crypto research strategist at 21Shares.

+MicroStrategy, one of bitcoin's biggest corporate backers, gained nearly 10%.
+Crypto exchange Coinbase Global jumped 6.4%.

-Crypto miners Riot Platforms, Marathon Digital and CleanSpark rose 5%, 5.8% and 6.1%, respectively.
+Digital asset miners Riot Platforms, Marathon Digital and CleanSpark rose 1.6%, 4% and 5.3%, respectively.

-Cryptocurrency exchange Coinbase Global jumped 4% and software firm MicroStrategy, one of bitcoin's biggest corporate backers, gained 5%.
+"The cut is aggressive, but more important than its impact is what it signals.
+This could mean the end of hawkish monetary policy for some time," said Henry Robinson, co-founder of crypto mining firm Decimal Digital Currency.

 Exchange-traded funds tracking the price of bitcoin and peer ether received landmark regulatory approvals earlier this year, boosting investor sentiment.

-choppy in recent weeks with investors drifting in and out of the sector amid shifting odds of a Republican win in the upcoming presidential election.
+However, that turned choppy in recent weeks amid shifting odds in the upcoming U.S. presidential election.

 Republican candidate Donald Trump has positioned himself as a pro-bitcoin candidate and vowed to fire SEC Chair Gary Gensler - who has been accused of heavy-handed enforcement by the industry - "on day one."